If you own or run a spa, and you want to start a membership or a loyalty program, one thing is paramount to keep at the front of your mind:

 Don’t over-specialize; you want to open the membership offer to every potential member out there.

 You need to think about access, a range of options, potential membership events, and a mixture of special elements that make your members feel like their membership is worth the money you want them to pay you.

 Work out your pricing

 You can give your members access to the whole store if you like, but if it doesn’t pay you to do it, all you’re giving them is a license that costs you money.

 Work out the pricing of your membership offering.
 That’s by no means as easy as we make it sound.
 To your members, it should feel like they’re getting a generous bargain.
 To your bottom line, it should ideally cost you less than the overall.

 Wherever you can, focus on adding value to the offering for your members, without necessarily adding cost to your business.

-Create a sense of “specialness” about your membership, and don’t get hung up on price alone – trying to compete with every other spa in the area on price is madness, and a madness that will cost your business at that.
+Create a sense of “uniqueness” about your membership, and don’t get hung up on price alone – trying to compete with every other spa in the area, which could be a madness that will cost your business at that.

 Beyond that, a membership management system should be able to show you the rate of added membership, membership retention, membership renewal, and even membership loss – that allows you to follow up and manage those memberships, even finding out why people have dropped their membership, and what might tempt them back without costing your business too much.

 You can run a membership program without a membership management system, but it’s the business equivalent of running a mile with your shoelaces tied together – full of cluelessness and constant stumbling.